Effective Date: January 27, 2021

 - managing business functions.

-St. Jude uses medical records to record health information, to plan care and treatment, and to carry out routine health care functions.
+St. Jude uses and discloses medical records to record health information, to plan care and treatment, and to carry out routine health care functions.
+St. Jude uses and discloses PHI for treatment, payment, and health care operations.
 For example, your insurance company may need us to give them procedure and diagnosis information to bill for patient treatment we provide.
-Other health care providers or health plans reviewing your records must follow the same privacy laws and rules that St. Jude is required to follow.
+Other health care providers or health plans reviewing your records must follow the same federal privacy laws and rules that St. Jude is required to follow.

 Patient records also greatly help our researchers find the best possible treatment for diseases and medical conditions.
 All St. Jude researchers must follow the same rules and laws that other health care providers have to follow to keep patient information private.
 Details that may identify patients will not be disclosed for research purposes to anyone outside of St. Jude without written permission from the patient or the patient’s parent or legal guardian.